Brisbane Airport Fast Facts

 Runways: 2 (3rd runway to open 2020)

-Travellers will find a wide range of services and facilities at the Domestic Terminal, with even more to come in the current upgrade.
+Travellers will find a wide range of services and facilities at Brisbane Airport’s International Terminal.

 If you’re travelling, Brisbane Airport recommends that you arrive one hour prior to a domestic flight.
 All airline check-in desks for domestic travel are located on Level 1 of the Domestic Terminal.
 Gates 1–25, at the northern end of the terminal, are where you’ll find Qantas and Qantaslink check-in counters.
 In the centre of the terminal you’ll find Jetstar, Tiger Airways, and Corporate Air (Gates 26–32), and at the southern end of the terminal you’ll find Virgin Australia (Gates 38–50).